What Are the Benefits and Drawbacks of Arbitration

 Is Arbitration Better than Litigation?

 The common wisdom you hear often is that arbitration costs less.
 But that's not necessarily true.
 Many companies get attorneys to help them with arbitration, and the cost of an arbitrator can be high.
-One study, done by Corporate Counsel, showed that, in 19 cases, arbitration was actually more expensive than litigation, and the median time for arbitration was two months longer than in comparable litigation cases.
+One study, done by Corporate Counsel, showed that, in 19 cases, arbitration was more expensive than litigation, and the median time for arbitration was two months longer than in comparable litigation cases.
 In many of these cases, the case was settled out of court, shortening the time and saving a good deal of money.

 Arbitrators, on the other hand, are reluctant to "settle" before hearing both sides.